Bachelor of Engineering (BEng)

-We have a dedicated Placements and Internships Officer who encourages students to gain relevant work experience through a summer or year-long placement.
+We have a dedicated Placement and Internship Officer who encourages students to gain relevant work experience through a summer or year-long placement.

-IB: 38 to include 6,6 in Mathematics and Physics - at least one of these subjects should be at Higher Level.
+- 38 to include 6, 6 in Mathematics and Physics - at least one of these subjects should be at Higher Level

 Contextual data and differential offers

 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).